vitessio/website/content/en/docs/user-guides/operating-vitess/backup-and-restore/creating-a-backup.md

 If the engine is `xtrabackup`, we do not do any of the above.
 The tablet can continue to serve traffic while the backup is running.

+## Common Errors and Resolutions

+### Error:
+E0310 08:15:45.336083  197442 main.go:72] remote error: rpc error: code = Unknown desc = TabletManager.Backup on zone1-0000000102 error: xtrabackupUser must be specified.: xtrabackupUser must be specified

+* Fix: Set vttablet flag [-xtrabackup_user](../#basic-vttablet-configuration)

+### Error:
+E0310 08:22:22.260044  200147 main.go:72] remote error: rpc error: code = Unknown desc = TabletManager.Backup on zone1-0000000102 error: unable to start backup: exec: "xtrabackup": executable file not found in $PATH: unable to start backup: exec: "xtrabackup": executable file not found in $PATH

+* Fixes:
+	* Ensure the xtrabackup binary is in the $PATH for the $USER running vttablet
+	* Alternatively, set -xtrabackup_root_path on vttablet provide path to xtrabackup/xbstream binaries via vttablet flag

+### Error:
+I0310 12:34:47.900363  211809 backup.go:163] I0310 20:34:47.900004 xtrabackupengine.go:310] xtrabackup stderr: Invalid --stream argument: tar
+Streaming in tar format is no longer supported in 8.0; use xbstream instead

+* Fix: Set [-xtrabackup_stream_mode to xbstream](../#basic-vttablet-configuration) on vttablet

 ## Restoring a backup

 When a tablet starts, Vitess checks the value of the `-restore_from_backup` command-line flag to determine whether to restore a backup to that tablet.

 * If the flag is present, Vitess tries to restore the most recent backup from the Backup Storage system when starting the tablet.
 * If the flag is absent, Vitess does not try to restore a backup to the tablet.
 This is the equivalent of starting a new tablet in a new shard.

 As noted in the [Configuration](#vttablet-configuration) section, the flag is generally enabled all of the time for all of the tablets in a shard.
 By default, if Vitess cannot find a backup in the Backup Storage system, the tablet will start up empty.
 This behavior allows you to bootstrap a new shard before any backups exist.

 If the `-wait_for_backup_interval` flag is set to a value greater than zero, the tablet will instead keep checking for a backup to appear at that interval.
 This can be used to ensure tablets launched concurrently while an initial backup is being seeded for the shard (e.g. uploaded from cold storage or created by another tablet) will wait until the proper time and then pull the new backup when it's ready.

 ``` sh
 vttablet ... -backup_storage_implementation=file \